JujuAdams/painfully-learned-lessons/README.md

 ### My gamepad doesn't work.

 Usually a result of GameMaker missing configuration data for that particular make and model.
-Might be solved by using [Input](https://github.com/jujuadams/input) or by adding an updating [`gamecontrollerdb.txt`](https://github.com/JujuAdams/Input/blob/master/datafiles/sdl2.txt) to your project's Included Files.
+Might be solved by using [Input](https://github.com/jujuadams/input) or by adding an updated [`gamecontrollerdb.txt`](https://github.com/JujuAdams/Input/blob/master/datafiles/sdl2.txt) to your project's Included Files.

 &nbsp;